judka-uriel/uriel-book/uriel_en.md

-Torah answers to the questions of how such a thing could have happened, that despite the fact that I tried very hard to do everything that the Orthodoxes required, instead of performing a good deed and saving me by doing circumcision, they so cruelly punished me, destroyed my life, brought me to unbearable suffering, undermined my health and left me to die.
+Torah answers to the questions of how such a thing could have happened, that despite the fact that I tried very hard to do everything that the Orthodoxes required, instead of performing a good deed and saving me by doing circumcision, they so cruelly punished me, undermined my health, destroyed my life and brought me to unbearable suffering.

 <!-- During each attack, writhing in pain and sobbing, repeated:
 “Why are the Orthodoxes such atheists?!
 Why are the Orthodoxes such atheists?!” -->